openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     }

-While inheriting and overriding (see :ref:`Overloading and Overriding`) accessors behave like methods .
-Type of the getter will follow the covariance pattern, while type of the setter parameter the contravariance one (see :ref:`Override-Compatible Signatures`).
+In the process of inheriting and overriding (see :ref:`Overloading and Overriding`) accessors behave in the same manner as methods.
+The getter type follows the covariance pattern; the setter parameter type follows the contravariance pattern (see :ref:`Override-Compatible Signatures`):

 .. code-block:: typescript
    :linenos: